Hello World

 The way the delay is currently written is a bit verbose.

-We can simplify the code by using Delay
+We can simplify the code by using Delay from the esp_hal crate.

 - Add the following line next to the existing

-declarations:#![allow(unused)] fn main() { use esp_hal::delay::Delay; }
+usedeclarations:#![allow(unused)] fn main() { use esp_hal::delay::Delay; } - Create a delay variable:

-#![allow(unused)] fn main() { let delay = Delay::new(); }
+#![allow(unused)] fn main() { let delay = Delay::new(); } - Replace the two lines using

-with the following one line:#![allow(unused)] fn main() { delay.delay_millis(1000); }
+delay_startwith the following one line:#![allow(unused)] fn main() { delay.delay_millis(1000); }